-Besides, it will provide you real-time monitoring data directly to our email inbox.
+Besides, it will provide you real-time data monitoring directly to our email inbox.
 So that you can be aware before happening something bad.

 Sucuri ensures malware cleanup and blacklist removal guarantee.
-Besides, once your site is hacked under their watch, they promise they will fix your hacked site free of extra cost.
+Besides, once your site is being hacked under their watch, they promise they will fix your hacked site free of extra cost.

-So finally I hope this WordPress security guide will be helpful to improve WordPress site security.
+Finally, I hope this WordPress security guide will be helpful to improve WordPress site security.
 Please use my recommend plugins and follow the instructions that are tested.